-5. FOUNDRY ASSETS AND LIABILITIES
+FOUNDRY ASSETS AND LIABILITIES

-During the year, the Society was notified that they would no longer be the lead agency for the Foundry program in Richmond ("Foundry").
-The details surrounding the change from being the lead agency into a supporting role are still being worked out with the Provincial Health Authority, who is ultimately responsible for the program.
-As a result, the Society expects that the funds that they have received under the original contract, net of any expenses that were incurred under the terms of the original contract, will become fully repayable.
-Therefore, the Society has classified amounts from deferred contributions to amounts due to Foundry and the corresponding cash as Assets held for Foundry on these financial statements.
+During the 2021 fiscal year, the Society was notified that they would no longer be the lead agency for the Foundry program in Richmond ("Foundry").
+As a result, the funds the Society has received under the original contract, net of any expenses that were incurred under the terms of the original contract, were repaid.
+Therefore, the Society has classified amounts from deferred contributions to amounts due to Foundry and the corresponding cash as Assets held for Foundry on these financial statements, and as the amounts are repaid, will be removed from the records of the Society.
 These balances are summarized as follows: